racavi/express-rest-server-template/README.md

 # express-server-template

-This repository provides a NodeJS Express server template
+This repository provides a minimalist NodeJS Express server template provided with a middleware that enables all CORS requests and a dependency for managing environment variables via `.env` file.

 ## Prerequisites